papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 In homogeneous regions (high coherence), the filter allows a wider range of pixels to contribute, enhancing smoothing.
 In edge regions (low coherence), the filter becomes more restrictive.
 This adaptive behavior minimizes artifacts and ensures that the filter's strength is proportional to the local content's directional consistency.

-The implementation uses a coherence-based approach that computes normalized squared coherence from covariance matrices to determine range weights, providing more accurate edge preservation than traditional methods.
+The implementation uses a coherence-based approach that computes normalized squared coherence from covariance matrices to determine range weights.
+This provides more accurate edge preservation than traditional methods.

 Global Window: Coherence-based Range Weighting
 ----------------------------------------------

 To determine the overall range sensitivity, the filter calculates the **Coefficient of Variation (CoV)** from the local image samples.
-The CoV, defined as the ratio of the trace of the covariance matrix to the squared magnitude of the mean (:math:`\text{Tr} / M`), quantifies the relative dispersion of the samples within the window.
-A high CoV indicates greater variability (e.g., near edges), while a low CoV suggests homogeneity.
+The CoV quantifies the relative dispersion of the samples within the window:

-The squared CoV, stored in `GlobalWindowCoV_Sq`, is computed as:

 .. math::

    \text{CoV}^2 = \frac{\text{Tr}(\mathbf{\Sigma})}{\|\mathbf{\mu}\|^2}

 where :math:`\mathbf{\Sigma}` is the covariance matrix of the samples, and :math:`\mathbf{\mu}` is their mean.
+A high CoV indicates greater variability (e.g., near edges), while a low CoV suggests homogeneity.

+The squared CoV, stored in `GlobalWindowCoV_Sq`, is computed as shown above.
 This value is then used in the **Lorentzian range weighting function** to modulate the influence of each sample based on its similarity to the reference.

-The **Normalized Squared Coherence** is computed using the covariance matrix of the samples and is defined as:
+The **Normalized Squared Coherence** is computed using the covariance matrix of the samples:

 .. math::